 A Gender Discrimination Lawyer will walk you through the legal process

-If you believe that you have experienced discrimination anywhere in New jersey or the Philadelphia area, you may need to file a claim with the Equal Employment Opportunity Commission.
-If the remedy provided by the EEOC is not an acceptable, the employee may be allowed to file a lawsuit against the employer.
-However, the employee usually needs to file with the EEOC first before they can file such a lawsuit.
+If you believe that you have experienced discrimination anywhere in New Jersey or the Philadelphia area, you may need to file a claim with the Equal Employment Opportunity Commission.
+EEOC will provide guidance for you but if you think that remedy is not enough, then you may hire a gender discrimination attorney and file a suit against the employer.
+However, it is essential that you file a claim with EEOC first.

 What Laws Protect Against Sex and Gender Discrimination?

 In the US, there are two federal laws that prohibit sex discrimination.
 The first is Title VII of the Civil Rights Act.
 This law prohibits employers from treating an employee differently or less favorably because of a number of arbitrary characteristics, including an employee’s sex.
 Title VII also makes it illegal for employers to treat employees differently because of sexual orientation or gender identity.
 It also prohibits employers from taking negative employment actions because an employee is pregnant or because of certain traits and stereotypes about genders.
 If this has happened to you, contact the sex discrimination lawyers at Zeff Law Firm for a free consultation.